 Why is geodesy the framework behind all mapping and navigation?

 Geodesy studies Earth’s shape, orientation and positions for the past, present and future.
+It also studies where things are and where things are going with extreme accuracy.
 For example, geodesists measure:

 - Where things are

 In geometric geodesy, it understands Earth’s positioning through geodetic datums and coordinate systems.